How to Understand, Observe and Document Severe Thunderstorms Safely.

 from a plane.
 Source NOAA Library

-Of course, the absolutely indispensable feature of
+Of course, the absolutely indispensable feature of thunderstorms is

 Lightning